 How they Work

-At their essence, fulfillment centers help complete the order process.
-There, a retailer stocks their inventory, stores it, and then sends it out.
+At their essence, fulfillment centers, not to be confused with distribution centers, help complete the order process.
+There, an online retailer stocks their inventory, stores it, and then sends it out.
 Once an online shopper makes a purchase, the fulfillment center closest to them is notified.
 They find the inventory, package it, label it, and then ship it out.
 Such centers can process:

 - B2B – Business-to-business, high volume product sent to retailers.